-While diet is the best (and preferred) way to boost glutathione levels, there are a variety of glutathione supplements available.
-However, you need to know the details and do your homework because glutathione is a finicky molecule and not all forms are absorbable.
+While diet is the best (and preferred) way to boost glutathione levels, there are various glutathione supplements available.
+However, you need to know the details and do your homework because glutathione is a finicky molecule, and not all forms are absorbable.

-For example, glutathione can be taken orally in its plain powder form, but it is destroyed by digestive enzymes in the small intestine, which cleave it to the three amino acids it is made up of—glycine, glutamine, and cysteine.
+For example, glutathione can be taken orally in its basic powder form.
+It is still destroyed by digestive enzymes in the small intestine, which leaves it to the three amino acids.
+It is made up of—glycine, glutamine, and cysteine.
 This digestive cleaving process is so effective that nearly all of the plain glutathione you would take by mouth would never make it into circulation.

 A better option for oral supplementation is to take liposomal glutathione on an empty stomach.
-Liposomes are microscopic spheres made of the same natural phospholipids that make up our cell membranes with an active ingredient like glutathione contained and protected in the center of the sphere.
-Liposomal formulations have been shown to increase GSH levels and absorption.17 To use liposomal glutathione, start with 500 mg and increase to 1,000-2,000 mg per day as needed and tolerated under supervision and advice of a doctor.
-Be sure to wait 45 minutes to allow for absorption of liposomal glutathione before eating and drinking or taking other supplements.
+Liposomes are microscopic spheres made of the same natural phospholipids that make up our cell membranes with an active ingredient like glutathione contained and protected in the sphere's center.
+Liposomal formulations have been shown to increase GSH levels and absorption.17 To use liposomal glutathione, start with 500 mg and increase to 1,000-2,000 mg per day as needed and tolerated under the supervision and advice of a doctor.
+Be sure to wait 45 minutes to allow for the absorption of liposomal glutathione before eating and drinking or taking other supplements.

 Glutathione can also be taken as an inhaled form in a nebulizer.
-However a physician needs to write a prescription for this form, which can then obtained from a compounding pharmacy.
+However, a physician needs to prescribe this form, which can then obtained from a compounding pharmacy.
 Other forms of supplemental glutathione include transdermal, creams, and IV use.
-The intravenous (IV) form is the most efficient way to deliver glutathione, but is invasive and may also require a prescription and doctor’s supervision of the treatment.
+The intravenous (IV) form is the most efficient way to deliver glutathione, but is invasive and may also require a prescription and doctor's supervision.